 Increased site traffic helps increase your google ranking.
 So by driving customers from your email to your site, you’re helping boost your Search Engine Optimisation rankings.
-What’s more, you can specifically direct customers to particular pages of your site with simple click throughs and calls-to-action.
+What’s more, you can specifically direct customers to particular pages of your site with a simple click through and call-to-action.

 If you want to know more about how Birdcage Marketing can offer you email marketing consultant services, connect with us via email or call 07 4999 9929.

-Speaking to a number of clients, it’s evident that growth is a common theme in small business marketing 2017 for micro, small & medium sized businesses.
+Speaking to a number of clients, it’s evident that growth is a common theme in business marketing in 2017 for micro, small and medium sized businesses.
 It seems the time of start up, struggling through (and figuring out what the hell you’re doing) has passed for many.

-If you’re looking to grow your business through small business marketing 2017 it’s important you don’t just throw money at “marketing”.
+If you’re looking to grow your small business marketing in 2017 it’s important you don’t just throw money at “marketing”.
 You need to be strategic about how you’re allocating your budget to maximise your return on investment (ROI).

 A proper logo